 The School is committed to providing a productive, safe and healthy workplace.
-Staff are expected to show respect to their fellow employees, the School, and members of the School community.
-This includes ensuring that their capacity to perform their duties is not impaired by the use of alcohol or drugs and that the use of such substances does not put themselves or others at risk.
-Employees suffering from a drug or alcohol problem that adversely affects their work performance are expected to actively seek professional assistance to correct the problem.
-In this regard, employees are encouraged to access our School Counsellors or our Employee Assistance Program (EAP).
+Staff are expected to respect their colleagues, the School, and the School community.
+This includes ensuring that their capacity to perform their duties is not impaired by the use of drugs or alcohol, and that the use of such substances does not put themselves or others at risk.
+Employees with substance issues that adversely affect their work performance are expected to seek professional help and are encouraged to access the School Counsellors or Employee Assistance Program (EAP).

 Hutchins is a smoke free workplace.
-Smoking is not permitted in School facilities, in School grounds, or at School functions.
+Smoking and vaping are not permitted in school facilities, in school grounds, or at school functions.